wwiras/bcgossip-grpc/cnsim/README.md

 LIMIT 1000000
 ```
-From here, extracts result to a *.csv file and store it in a google drive for data analysis (in Step 7).
+From here, save the result to a *.csv file and store it in a google drive for data analysis (in Step 7).

 #### Step 7: Data Analysis
-Open new Google Colab and point it the google drive where all the *csv files have been saved (from Step 6).
+Open new Google Colab and point it to the google drive where all the *.csv files have been saved (from Step 6).
 Execute
-data filtering and analysis here.
-All data analysis for this simulator is shown in this link.
+data cleaning, analysis and virtualization here.
+All steps for data analysis are shown in this link.